motorkaput/RegIntel/replit.md

 - Environment variable protection

 The application follows a modern full-stack architecture with emphasis on type safety, performance, and user experience while maintaining scalability for growth.

+## Recent Changes

+**Design Transformation (July 16, 2025)**
+- Redesigned entire application with mature, professional aesthetic inspired by Palantir.com
+- Replaced neon green/cyan color scheme with sophisticated blue palette
+- Updated messaging to focus on enterprise solutions and professional language
+- Removed quirky elements like NFT showcase in favor of clean, business-focused design
+- Enhanced typography and layout for better readability and professional appearance
+- Maintained all existing functionality while improving visual hierarchy and user experience